boddhisattva/vending_machine_kata_ruby/README.md

 ## Notes
 - All currency is displayed as Euro (€) with two decimals (e.g., `€1.50`)
-- Only the session-based purchase flow is supported (no legacy/one-step purchase)
+- Only the session-based purchase flow is supported
 - Coin breakdown is always shown in plain English